nesterovsky-bros/parallel-refactoring/README.md

 To avoid potential problem consider using static lambdas and passing all data as parameters.

 #### Reference
-Please take a look at project to understand implem nentation details, and in particular [`Parallel`](./Services/Parallel.cs) class implementing API to post parallel and serial tasks, run cycles and some more.
+Please take a look at project to understand implementation details, and in particular [`Parallel`](./Services/Parallel.cs) class implementing API to post parallel and serial tasks, run cycles and some more.